55 Animals Found in Lakes

 by steffenz is licensed under CC BY 2.0

 Nutria, or coypu, are large rodents native to South America.
-They are semi-aquatic animals that typically inhabit slow-moving rivers, marshes, ponds, and lakes.
+They are semi-aquatic animals that inhabit slow-moving rivers, marshes, ponds, and lakes.

-In the wild, nutria feed on aquatic vegetation such as roots, stems, leaves, grasses, and aquatic plants.
+In the wild, nutria feed on aquatic vegetation such as roots stems, leaves, grasses, and aquatic plants.

 Humans often consider them a nuisance species because they are animals found in lakes.